SAGEKING23/HR-DATA-ANALYSIS-for-Atliq-Technologies/README.md

 1. Project Description
 2. Data Source
 3. Requirements
-4. Architecture Diagram
+4. Technologies used
-5. Technologies used
+5. Methods
-6. Methods
+6. Results
-7. Results
+7. Challenges and Milestones

 ## Data Sources
 The attendance data was provided in an Excel file format.
 (Paste Link) Access as an editor can be granted upon request.